slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Mirroring and reword. repeating the last one to three words of the other person.
 It opens up people's brain.
 Its' very effective.
 Test the firmness of what they want.
 People didn't even realize it.'*

-HOWEVER... always strive to achieve a win-win situation.
+However always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.
 The most dangerous negotiation is the one you don’t know you’re in.

+> *'You can’t make a good deal with a bad person.' -- Warren Buffett*

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.' -- Albert Einstein*

-> *'You can’t make a good deal with a bad person.' -- Warren Buffett*

 <!--
+- Marketing is a symptom of excess production.
+- People don’t buy products, they buy better versions of themselves.
+- Females buy male products.
+Males don't buy products targetted to females.
+- If they can’t pay, walk away.

 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.

 - how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.